supadhy1-tech/supadhy1.github/README.md

 ## GitHub:upadhyayashish853@gmail.com                                  Email: shivashishupadhyay0@gmail.com

-## Profile
-Diligent undergraduate student and tutor at SVSU in the Computer Science and Mathematics Department, highlighting adept interpersonal and leadership skills.
-Proficient in Java, JavaFX, Visual Basic, HTML, and CSS, with a focus on mastering Python and JavaScript.

-## Technical Skills:
-Java, JavaFX, Python, mySQL, Rest APIs, JavaScript, Web Application, Visual Basic.net, HTML, CSS, MS Excel, Word.

-## Soft Skills
+## Work Experience
-Strong Communication Skill, Leadership Quality, Ability to Work in Team
+Saginaw Valley State University (SVSU), LAB Assistant/CS Tutor, Saginaw, MI
+•	Tutored college students with major programming courses like Java, Visual Basic.net.

 ## Education
 ### SAGINAW VALLEY STATE UNIVERSITY – SAGINAW, MICHIGAN
-### Bachelor’s in computer science
-Highly motivated undergraduate student with  passion about Artificial Intelligence.
-Actively mastering Statistics for Machine Learning and Python programming to contribute to innovative AI projects.

-## Activities (Projects) and Workshops
- 1. Conducted leading AI workshops for college student
+•	Bachelor of Computer Science

+## Technical Skills
+•	Programming Language:  Java, Python, JavaScript, Visual Basic.net, HTML, CSS, SQL.
+•	Platforms and Framework:  .net, PyCharm, IntelliJ, SQL Workbench 8.0 CE.
+•	Skills:  Data Structures and Algorithms, Version Control, Strong Communication

+## PROJECTS
- 2. Develop an application to calculate Gross Sales and generate end-of-report summaries based on scanned lottery tickets using scanner or simple AI converter for input for Grocery stores.
+•	Application to generate end-of -report Summaries Develop an application for Grocery stores to generate end-of-report summaries based on scanned lottery tickets using bar-code scanner.
+The tickets are stored in database using SQL and are used to generate end of report summaries with some user entered values.
- 3. Developed a menu application for customized food selection and service request forms using Java FX for efficient allocation based on urgency, distances, and time complexities.
- 4. Build games like Zombie Simulator, TicTacToe
- 5. Build portfolio website using CSS and HTML.
+•	Simulation Games
+Developed simulation games like Zombie Simulation using JavaFX for User interface and Java for backend.
+•	Data Management
+Designed and implemented database to manage student records using SQL queries.
+•	Developed a Portfolio Webpage with Git Version Control Built a dynamic portfolio webpage showcasing personal projects and skills using git commands.

 ## Awards and    Honors
 2. Best Tutor of the month CS
 3. SVSU Red and White scholarship
 4. SVSU International Presidential Scholarship

-## Employment		Tutor/ CS Lab Assistant
-Work as a Mentor for Students with Java I and Java II, VB.net, JavaFX, programming language

 ## Objective
-Seeking AI opportunity to leverage passion, advance skills in machine learning (Java, Python), and apply theoretical knowledge to real-world projects.
-Eager to collaborate with professionals and develop AI research.
+Seeking an internship/co-op opportunity to leverage passion, advance skills in Full Stack Developing and machine learning and apply theoretical knowledge to real-world projects.h.